Lyft is offering a $1,200 sign on bonus for new drivers. This is an impressive offer to all those thinking of becoming a Lyft rideshare driver.

 Both drivers and passengers are required to register and download the Lyft mobile app.
 Passengers use this app to request rides and make payment.
 The driver uses the app to accept rides and earn money as a driver.
 Lyft makes money by charging driver a commission on each ride.

 The introduction of Lyft and Uber has created a new opportunity for people to make money driving their car.

 For many of us, driving for Lyft is considered as an easy way to earn a second income, while others are driven full-time.

 Even though the initial investment of launching a Lyft driving business is low, but the expensive operating expenses can wipe out your hard earnings.
 It is not that glamorous to be a Lyft driver.
 You might not earn as much as you’d think.

-Driver tip: If you cannot or don’t like the long driving hours, then Lyft driver business is not for you.
-I have included a section at the end of this article sharing with you how I make money online without leaving my house.
+If you cannot or don’t like the long driving hours, then Lyft driver business is not for you.
+However, you can still make money with Lyft.
+I have included a section at the end of this article sharing with you how I make money without driving for Lyft.
 You can jump to the section now.